amirouche/lbst/README.md

 ## What is the difference with `dict` insertion order?

-Python builtin `dict` are sorted according to the time of insertion, if `"z"` is added to a dictionary before `"a"`, then the dictionary will have the keys in the following order `["z", "a"]`.
-That is not always what is useful.
+Python builtin `dict` are sorted according to the time of insertion, if `"z"` is added to a dictionary first, then `"a"` is added, then the dictionary will have the keys in the following order `["z", ..., "a"]`.
+That is not always the best approach performance-wise.

 The following kind of code is a hint that you may use LBST: